nahid597/share-prompt/README.md

 ## Share Prompt
   This applicaiton develop for share any prompt between the users.
 Any user can share his prompt in this platform.
-To share their paltform just login using there google account.
+To share their prompts just login using there google account.

  ## Technologies
-  Next.js
-  Tailwaind css
-  MongoDB
-  Typescript
+  Next.js, Tailwaind css, MongoDB, Typescript

 ## Getting Started

 First, run the development server: